apursley2012/CS465-full-stack-dev-I/README.md

 # Project Overview

 <div align="center">
-  <p align="center"> Module 4 integrates a MongoDB database into the Travlr Getaways application using Mongoose.
-Instead of reading JSON on every request, trip data is defined by a Mongoose schema and stored in MongoDB.
-A lightweight seed script loads the existing JSON into the new database.
-The UI and routing remain the same; this module adds the model layer, database connection, and initial data population to prepare for API and admin features in later modules.
+  <p align="center"> Module 5 adds a REST API to Travlr Getaways.
+The Mongoose model from Module 4 is reused, but moved under <code>app_api/models/</code>.
+New API routes and controllers expose the trips data via <code>GET /api/trips</code> and <code>GET /api/trips/:tripCode</code>. <code>app.js</code> is updated to load the API-side database bootstrap and mount the API at <code>/api</code>.
+Optionally, the public Travel page can consume this API, but the core deliverable for Module 5 is the working API.
   </p>
   <a href="#prerequisites"><strong>Quick Start »</strong></a>
     &nbsp;&middot;&nbsp;
-     <a href="#page-previews"><strong> Page Previews »</strong></a>
+     <a href="#page-previews"><strong> API Previews »</strong></a>
     &nbsp;&middot;&nbsp;
 	<a href="https://github.com/apursley2012/CS465-full-stack-dev-I/issues/new"><strong> Report Issue »</strong></a>
 </p>